olivialus/ai-resume-grader/README.md

 ## Overview

-I developed this project as an interactive workshop for students learning how AI applications connect user interfaces, Python functions, prompts, and external APIs.
+I designed this project as an interactive workshop for students learning how AI applications connect user interfaces, Python functions, prompts, and external APIs.

 The project demonstrates the full flow of a simple AI application: